FarhanYaseen/FarhanYaseen/README.md

 # Hi there! 👋

-I'm currently working on ...

-🔭 I’m currently working on ...
 🌱 I’m currently learning Kubernetes
 👯 I’m looking to collaborate on NodeJS projects
 🤔 I’m looking for help with DevOps (specifically Kubernetes)